Joe Biden’s Campaign Was a Disaster For Liberalism and the Democratic Party

 Yet, for most of the last year, Biden sat on the largest piece of real estate in the Democratic party.
 He has commanded the loyalty of voters who fondly recall Barack Obama’s presidency and wish to replicate it, and whose primary goal is to assemble majority coalition.
 They are disproportionately black and occupy the center-left heart of the party’s base.

 Biden’s candidacy almost single-handedly stunted the growth of every other center-left alternative.
 Cory Booker ran the Freaks & Geeks of campaigns – praised by critics, but never registering with the broader public.
-Booker might well have attracted Biden’s constituency, before low-polling forced him off the debate stage and out of the race.
+Booker might well have attracted Biden’s constituency, before low polling forced him off the debate stage and out of the race.

 Michael Bloomberg held off running for president because he initially believed Biden would secure the same ideological niche.
 Only after it was apparent to Bloomberg that 2020 Biden was not the 2012 version of Joe Biden did he join the race – too late to compete in the first four states and make the debates that would have played a crucial role in vetting him.